 Far Cry (from Snakes & Arrows, 2007)

-There'd been five years between studio albums when Snakes & Arrows saw the light of day, with only the covers EP Feedback released in 2004, so understandably Rush fans were getting a little tetchy about the band's future.
+It had been five years since Rush’s last album when Snakes & Arrows saw the light of day, with only the covers EP Feedback released in 2004.
+Understandably then, fans were getting a little tetchy about the band's future.
 The minute they heard first single Far Cry, with its twisting rhythms and more proggy sound, all fears were allayed.

 Armour And Sword (from Snakes & Arrows, 2007)

-Inspired by the Victorian poet Matthew Arnold's poem Dover Beach, this mid-tempo track from Snakes & Arrows is an other example of how producer Nick Raskulinecz helped revitalise the band on their final two studio albums.
-A brooding mid-tempo song that looks at that which we protect ourselves we also use to hurt others, the song explodes into life with a searing Lifeson guitar solo half way through.
+Inspired by the Victorian poet Matthew Arnold's poem Dover Beach, this mid-tempo track from Snakes & Arrows is an other example of how producer Nick Raskulinecz helped revitalise the band on their last two studio albums.
+A brooding piece that explores the idea that we use that which protects us as a weapon to hurt others, it explodes into life with a searing Lifeson guitar solo half way through.

 Caravan (from Clockwork Angels, 2012)

-Caravan showed no let up in musical the renewed adventurism that typified the last studio albums of the band's epic career.
+Caravan showed no let up in musical the renewed adventurism that typified the last studio album of Rush's epic career.
 It sounded great played live as well.
 The song, along with its b-side BU2B, were performed ahead of the album's release on 2010's Time Machine tour.

 Headlong Flight (from Clockwork Angels, 2012)

-And finally, the second single from Clockwork Angels, Headlong Flight nods deliberately back to the band's past, in particular 1975's Bastille Day. while sounding very much part of Rush's then present.
-The song was "a joy to write and record from beginning to end," according to Lee.
+The second single from Clockwork Angels, nods deliberately to the band's past, in particular 1975's Bastille Day while also sounding very much part of their present period.
+It was "a joy to write and record from beginning to end," according to Lee.
 Peart included a short drum solo, entitled Drumbastica, during live performances on both the Clockwork Angels and R40 tours.

 The Garden (from Clockwork Angels, 2012)

-The final track, from the final Rush studio album, the sombre, reflective The Garden serves as a fitting end to the band's recording career, and is lent even more poignancy with lyricist Neil Peart's tragic death eight years later.
-The track originally featured sampled strings, but in the end veteran string arranger David Campbell was brought in to orchestrate the song.
+The final track from the final Rush studio album, the sombre, reflective The Garden serves as a fitting end to their recording career – and it’s lent even more poignancy with Peart's tragic death eight years later.
+The track originally featured sampled strings, but in the end veteran arranger David Campbell was brought in to orchestrate the song.